fesor/request-objects/README.md

 }
 ```

-And then we can just use in in our controllers:
+And then we can use it in our controllers:

 ```php
 public function registerUserAction(RegisterUserRequest $request)